 There are many ways and materials to make molds.
 Molds can also be made from existing objects.
 Regardless of the material, certain characteristics have to be respected in order to separate the mold from the plastic and for the mold to retain its integrity.

-In order for a form (aka "buck") to be successful, draft, undercuts, density, ratio, materials and even shape are terms that affect a mold outcome.
+In order for a mold (aka "buck") to be successful, draft, undercuts, density, ratio, materials and even shape are terms that affect a mold outcome.
 Let's take one at a time.

-1) Draft - Is a term used to describe a slight taper on a surface.
-In this case the vertical taper allows the mold to come out of the formed plastic reasonably easy, the draft or taper is what lets a stack of Solo cups nest inside each other for example, then release easily when pulled apart.
-If those same cups had no draft angle, they would not nest at all.
-Draft built into a mold will allow your mold to release with ease, noted in the first drawing.
+1) Draft - Is a term used to describe a slight taper on a vertical surface.
+In this case the slight taper allows the mold to come out of the formed plastic reasonably easy.
+The draft or taper is what lets a stack of cups nest inside each other for example, then release easily when pulled apart.
+If those same cups had no draft angle (taper), they would not nest at all.
+Draft built into a mold will allow your mold to release with ease, noted in the first drawing below.

 3) Density - A mold must withstand the pull of vacuum.
 Hollow molds, especially with the addition of heat, may collapse under suction depending on the material.
 A mold must be filled with a dense material to serve as scaffolding to retain its shape integrity under heat and vacuum.